25 Best Crochet Blogs You Need to Follow in 2026

 25. Knot To Yarn

 We may be a little biased here, but we’re proud of what we’ve built at Knot To Yarn!
-Our blog focuses on helping crocheters at every stage of their journey with beginner-friendly stitch tutorials, free patterns, crochet tips, and in-depth guides.
+Our blog focuses on helping crocheters at every stage, with beginner-friendly stitch tutorials, free patterns, crochet tips, and in-depth guides.
 We cover everything from your first chain stitch to advanced techniques like colorwork and garment construction.
-What sets us apart is our commitment to truly educational content — we don’t just share patterns, we help you understand the why behind every technique so you can grow as a confident, independent crocheter.
+What sets us apart is our commitment to educational content.
+We don’t just share patterns, we help you understand the why behind every technique so you can grow as a confident, independent crocheter.
 We also regularly publish helpful round-up posts, yarn guides, and project inspiration to keep your hook moving.

 Best for: Beginners and intermediate crocheters who want to build strong foundational skills and deepen their understanding of crochet techniques.